hangit/UnityPackage/README.md

 During testing, you may need to clear the device in order to test a location based notification or offer a second time.
 This is done with the `Hangit.ClearDevice();` function:

 	// clear device to test location based notifications again Hangit.ClearDevice();

 If you would like to offer an option for users of your app to pause the Hangit SDK you can call the `Hangit.StopLocation();` method at any time after initialization:

   	// stop Hangit
   	Hangit.StopLocation();

-Once integration is complete you can go to Build Settings and run and build your Unity app and begin testing our SDK
+Once integration is complete you can go to Build Settings and run and build your Unity app and begin testing our SDK.

 ### For Projects Targeting iOS ###